 2012 – Silver Medal – 400 IM, Bronze Medal – 200 Backstroke

 I couldn’t think of a better way to put a capper on week three than with a visit from 3 time Olympian Elizabeth Beisel!
-Too bad we couldn’t do something like this every 3 weeks.
-LOL.
+Too bad we couldn’t do something like this every three weeks.
 I seem to say this every time we bring someone in, but she was the best guest speaker we’ve had, and we’ve had some great ones over the years.
 I really hope everyone enjoyed the day as much as I did.
 Not only was she down to earth and charismatic, she was gracious and showed humility, virtues I wished all great athletes embodied.

-In so many way she is an ordinary person and ordinary people do extraordinary things every day!!
-Her story about being sick before her first final at the Olympic trials in 2008, getting injured before the 2016 trials, playing the violin, playing pranks on people (well, Michael Phelps to be exact), resonated with me.
-Being nervous, playing an instrument, injury, these are things that happen to regular people all the time.
+In so many ways she is an ordinary person but ordinary people do extraordinary things every day!
+Her stories about being sick before her first final at the Olympic trials in 2008, getting injured before the 2016 trials, playing the violin, playing pranks on people (well, Michael Phelps to be exact), resonated with me.
+Being nervous, playing an instrument, injury, etc are things that happen to regular people all the time.
 I think the message that will stick with me the most is when she spoke about believing in herself and if you don’t believe in yourself behind the blocks, no matter how you prepared, you will never swim up to your potential.
 This statement is true for everyone in every walk of life.